Somali girls: Caught between two worlds

 Lacking youth programs

-To Fatimah Hussein, the problems Somali girls face are a reflection of a larger issue — a lack of programs for Somali youth, and especially for girls.
+To Fatimah Hussein, the problems Somali girls face are a reflection of a larger issue — a lack of programs for Somali youth, and especially for girls.“The problem is there are no activities for the girls,” said Hussein, the youth and girls program coordinator for the Confederation of Somali Community in Minnesota.

 Although as many as 40 percent of the 70,000 Somalis living in Minnesota are 18 years old or younger, there are only a handful of programs for girls, she said.